 The site is located on the east side of N. US Highway 41 in Lutz.
 The site is surrounded by properties with Single-Family Residential, Agricultural, Business Professional, Office and Commercial General type uses.
-The immediate adjacent properties are zoned Residential Single-Family Conventional - 6 (RSC-6) to the north and east; Commercial General (CG) to the south, and North US Highway 41 to the west.
+The immediate adjacent properties are zoned Residential Single-Family Conventional -6 (RSC-6) to the north and east; Commercial General (CG) to the south, and North US Highway 41 to the west.
 The subject site's immediate surrounding area consists of properties within the Residential -6 FLU category.

 The subject site sits south to a historic resource or landmark.
 The Old Lutz Elementary School historic landmark is located on the NE corner of North US Highway 41 and 4th Avenue SE and registered on both the National Register and as a local historic landmark.
 The Old Lutz Elementary School building was built in 1927 and is of Georgian Revival architectural style.
-Although a HRRB review is not required of subject rezone 24-0775, consideration and sensitivity to the historic landmark should be taken when evaluating the subject rezone application 24-0775, given The Old Lutz Elementary School is a local and nationally designated landmark.
+Although a HRRB review is not required of subject rezone 24-0775, consideration and sensitivity to the historic landmark should be taken when evaluating the subject rezone application 24-0775.
+The Old Lutz Elementary School is a local and nationally designated landmark.
 Designation Report, Preservation Plan, and Design Guidelines for the Old Lutz Elementary School building have been placed in the case file for informational purposes only.
 The project as proposed will not require any building design for proposed development adjacent to the landmark.

 Transportation Review staff have objected to the intensification of the site due to concerns, as outlined in their attached agency comment, that access to US 41 is not guaranteed by the Florida Department of Transportation (FDOT) and thus access may be via 1st Street SE and/or 4th Ave SE to the north and east, which has operation/safety issues as also outlined in their agency comment.
+Additionally, The Hillsborough County Public School District has issued objections similar to Transportation concerns and is outlined in their attached School Board agency comment.